 - Leucite should pose no special problems if cut on fine laps at slow speeds.
 Keep it wet during polishing.

 - Smithsonite should pose no problems if you avoid the three cleavage planes.
 Dopping heat with care.

-Don’t forget that the International Gem Society (IGS) reference library features a List of Gemstones by Name.
+Don’t forget that the International Gem Society (IGS) reference library includes a Gemstone Encyclopedia.
 This resource includes all kinds of information on lesser known gemstones and collector items.